Chiefs–Raiders rivalry: History

 On November 22, 2020, the two teams met in Las Vegas for the first time on Sunday Night Football.
-With 1:07 left in the game, Derek Carr threw a touchdown pass to Jason Witten to give the Raiders a 31-28 lead, but Patrick Mahomes lead a 75-yard drive culminating in a 23-yard touchdown pass to Travis Kelce with 28 seconds left that gave the Chiefs a 35-31 win, officially renewing a spark in the rivalry between the two teams.
-The Chiefs went on to finish the season 14-2, losing to the Buccaneers in Super Bowl LV, while the Raiders, who were 6-3 leading up to this game, began a painful late-season collapse, as they would lose four of their last six games to end the season 8-8 and out of the playoffs.
+With 1:07 left in the game, Derek Carr threw a touchdown pass to Jason Witten to give the Raiders a 31–28 lead, but Patrick Mahomes lead a 75-yard drive culminating in a 23-yard touchdown pass to Travis Kelce with 28 seconds left that gave the Chiefs a 35–31 win, officially renewing a spark in the rivalry between the two teams.
+After, the Chiefs went on to finish the season 14–2, losing to the Buccaneers in Super Bowl LV, while the Raiders, who were 6–3 leading up to this game, began a painful late-season collapse, as they would lose four of their last six games to end the season 8–8 and out of the playoffs.

+On Christmas Day, the Raiders defense helped snap another 5-game losing streak against the Chiefs.